listenToRipley/vue/README.md

 Client Side Rendered application and Single Page Application.

 Rendering based on the provided JavaScript to be showing on the webpage - Client Side Render

-There is only one index.html passed in - Single Page Application.

-While Vue documents look like HTML, you must place them inside a *template* tag as the parent element.
-Template itself will not appear on the client side HTML.

-*Scope* attribute inside of your style within a specific Vue document will prevent your style from being used across Vue documents.